Import Administration, International Trade Administration, Department of Commerce

 5. The following documentation must be included with the entry documents:

-Pursuant to section 751(b)(1) of the Act, the Department will conduct a changed circumstances review upon receipt of information concerning, or a request from an interested party for a review of, an antidumping duty order which shows changed circumstances sufficient to warrant a review of the order.
-The Coalition contends that West Fraser and Weldwood should have a combined cash-deposit rate because they are no longer separate companies.
-In accordance with 19 CFR 351.216(d), the Department finds there is sufficient information to warrant initiating a changed circumstances review.
-Therefore, pursuant to section 751(b)(1) of the Act and 19 CFR 351.216(d), we are initiating a changed circumstances administrative review to determine the facts surrounding the merger and what cash-deposit rate should be applied to entries produced and exported by the merged entity.
+Pursuant to section 751(b)(1) of the Tariff Act of 1930, as amended (the Act), the Department will conduct a changed circumstances review upon receipt of information concerning, or a request from an interested party of, an antidumping duty order which shows changed circumstances sufficient to warrant a review of the order.
+The Abitibi Group contends that PFS, because it is controlled by ACCC, which owns 50 percent or more of PFS' shares, and because it has production facilities similar or identical to other members of the Abitibi Group as well as intertwined sales processes, should be subject to the Abitibi Group cash deposit rate.
+Based on these circumstances and in accordance with 19 CFR 351.216(b), the Department finds good cause to initiate a changed circumstances review.
+Therefore, we are initiating a changed circumstances administrative review pursuant to section 751(b)(1) of the Act and 19 CFR 351.216(b) to determine whether entries naming PFS as manufacturer and exporter should receive the Abitibi Group cash deposit rate of 12.44 percent.

 This notice is in accordance with section 751(b)(1) of the Act.Start Signature